tommeagher/data1-fall2015/README.md

 **Instructor**: Tom Meagher, deputy managing editor at the Marshall Project

 **How to reach me**: The best way to get ahold of me is by emailing me at tfm2101@columbia.edu.
-You can also find me on twitter @ultracasual
+You can also find me on Twitter at [@ultracasual](https://www.twitter.com/ultracasual)

 ###Course description##